PelleLille/hsl-docs/functions.rst

     Assign the ownership of the data pointed to by the pointer argument (:data:`FFIValue` of ``pointer`` type).
 The default destructor is `free`.
 An optional destructor :data:`FFIFunction` (should have one ``pointer`` argument) may be given.

-    :param FFIValue pointer: a FFIValue of pointer type
+    :param FFIValue pointer: an FFIValue of pointer type
     :param FFIFunction destructor: a destructor function
     :return: The pointer argument
     :rtype: :data:`FFIValue`